 Study system and common garden

 Populus angustifolia is a mid to upper elevation foundation species of interior western North American riparian habitats (Figure 1A).
-Intraspecific genotypic differences of P. angustifolia influence the structures of a variety of communities – foliar arthropods (Keith, Bailey & Whitham 2010), bark lichens (Lamit et al. in review), twig endophytes (Lamit et al. 2014), foliar pathogens (Busby et al. 2013, 2014) and soil bacteria and fungi (Schweitzer et al. 2008, Lamit 2013) – and ecosystem processes such as aquatic and terrestrial decomposition, and nutrient mineralization and cycling (Schweitzer et al. 2004, 2005, 2012, LeRoy et al. 2007, Madritch refs).
-Genetic influences on communities and ecosystem process are likely due to heritable variation in traits such as foliar chemistry (Bailey et al. 2006), productivity (Lojewski et al. 2009, Lamit et al. 2014) and source-sink relationships within a tree (Compson et al. 2011), although the mechanistic links of P. angustifolia genes and functional plant traits to community and ecosystems processes remain largely unresolved.
+Intraspecific genotypic differences of P. angustifolia influence the structures of a variety of communities – foliar arthropods (Keith, Bailey & Whitham 2010), bark lichens (Lamit et al. in review), twig endophytes (Lamit et al. 2014), foliar pathogens (Busby et al. 2013, 2014) and soil bacteria and fungi (Schweitzer et al. 2008, Lamit 2013) – and ecosystem processes such as aquatic and terrestrial decomposition, and nutrient mineralization and cycling (Schweitzer et al. 2005, LeRoy et al. 2007).
+Genetic influences on communities and ecosystem process are likely due to heritable variation in traits such as foliar chemistry (Bailey et al. 2006), productivity (Lamit et al. 2014) and source-sink relationships within a tree (Compson et al. 2011), although the mechanistic links of P. angustifolia genes and functional plant traits to community and ecosystems processes remain largely unresolved.
 Because P. angustifolia is a model species for community genetics research (Whitham et al. 2008), it is ideal for examining genetic correlations between associated communities.

 All data incorporated into this paper were collected from replicated P. angustifolia genotypes growing in the Ogden Nature Center common garden, Ogden, Utah, USA (Figure 1B).
 The garden is located in the geographic center of the P. angustifolia’s latitudinal range, and at the lower end of the species’ elevational distribution along the nearby Weber and Ogden Rivers (latitude = 41.248146, longitude = -111.999830, elevation = 1302 m).
 The 1.2 hectares garden was planted in 1991 with cuttings clonally propagated from wild P. angustifolia growing along an ~105 km stretch of the Weber River.
-Replicate genotypesTrees are spaced on 3m centers and randomly positioned, and were sexually mature when all community data were collected.
+Trees in the garden were planted on 4 m centers, are randomly positioned, and were sexually mature when all community data were collected.
 Re-analysis of the thirty-five codominant restriction fragment length polymorphism (RFLP) marker dataset from Martinsen et al. (2001) indicated that all genotypes used were P. angustifolia, with little to no introgression from P. fremontii (Lamit et al. 2011, Zinkgraf et al. unpublished).
 See Busby et al. (2014) for more information on the garden.

 Community data